donewiththedollar/ProjectH/README.md

      curl wget

-     colorama (It will be installed once we install the requirement.py)
+     colorama (It will be installed once we install the install.sh)